-• Lenin is the pseudonym which the then young Russian Marxist revolutionary Vladimir Ulyanov first used for reasons of secrecy to sign an article written in 1901.
-And though he used many other names, it was as Lenin that his party comrades and the working masses had known him.
-And it was under this name that he became world-famous as founder of the Soviet state and its Communist Party, and as the leader of the world proletariat.
+Lenin is the pseudonym which the then young Russian Marxist revolutionary Vladimir Ulyanov first used for reasons of secrecy to sign an article written in 1901.
+And though he used many other names, it was as Lenin that his party comrades and the working people in Russia had known him.
+And it was under this name that he became world-famous as founder of the Communist Party and the Soviet state, and as the leader of the world proletariat.

-Vladimir Ilyich Ulyanov-Lenin was born on April 22, 1870 in the Volga town of Simbirsk, now Ulyanovsk, where he spent his childhood and youth, those formative years that were to transform him into a great revolutionary and thinker.
-The American journalist John Reed, author of the famous book about the October Revolution in Russia, "Ten Days that Shook the World," wrote after visiting Simbirsk that as he looked at the Volga's rolling expanses, he thought that Lenin had to be born on the banks of such a mighty river.
+Vladimir Ilyich Ulyanov (Lenin) was born on April 22, 1870 in the Volga town of Simbirsk, now Ulyanovsk, where he spent his childhood and youth, those formative years that were to mould him as a great revolutionary and thinker.
+The US journalist John Reed, author of the famous book about the October Revolution in Russia, Ten Days that Shook the World, wrote after visiting Simbirsk that as he looked at the Volga's rolling expanses, he thought that Lenin had to be born on the banks of such a mighty river.

 Still intact is the wooden house in which Lenin was born, as well as the house to which his family moved later.
 Today this is a museum, where great care has been taken to reproduce the atmosphere of those years.
 Hundreds of thousands of people from all parts of the world have visited Ulyanovsk to see Lenin's birthplace.

 Lenin's parents came of a progressive, democratic, intellectual milieu.
-His paternal grandfather, Nikolai Ulyanov, had been a serf of an estate in Nizhni Novgorod Gubernia; in search of a livelihood he had gone to Astrakhan where he worked as a tailor and died in poverty.
+His paternal grandfather, Nikolai Ulyanov, had been a serf of an estate in Nizhni Novgorod Guberniya; in search of a livelihood he had gone to Astrakhan where he worked as a tailor and died in poverty.
 Lenin's father, Ilya Nikolayevich, a man of many gifts and great industry, worked his way through secondary school and Kazan University, following which he taught mathematics and physics at various schools in the cities of Penza and Nizhni Novgorod.
-In 1869 he was appointed inspector and subsequently director of state schools in Simbirsk Gubernia.
+In 1869 he was appointed inspector and subsequently director of state schools in Simbirsk Guberniya.

 A man of the people, Lenin's father was a dedicated educator, and worked indefatigably in the field of public education.
-As Lenin's younger brother Dmitri recalled later: "Father infected us with a feeling of affection for the common people, to whose wellbeing he devoted all his energies and knowledge.
-For us he was the authority, and an example of a man with a high standard of culture and education, an industrious and noble man, a man of integrity".
+As Lenin's younger brother Dmitri recalled later: "Father infected us with a feeling of affection for the common people, to whose well-being he devoted all his energies and knowledge.
+For us he was the authority, and an example of a man with a high standard of culture and education, an industrious and noble man, a man of integrity."

 Lenin's mother, Maria Alexandrovna Ulyanova (nee Blank), was the daughter of a physician.
-Prior to her marriage she had lived in the country and was educated at home.
+Prior to her marriage she had lived with her parents in a country-side and was educated at home.
 But, as a person of many parts and abilities, she passed the necessary examinations to be certified as an elementary schoolteacher.
-She knew several languages, was fond of music and played the piano, was good at needlework and, generally, displayed great industry.
-She devoted every moment of her life to her children.
+She knew several languages, played the piano, was good at needlework and, generally, displayed great industry.
+She was a devoted mother and wife.
 As friends of the family observed, "she was a real friend to her 'restless' brood.
-Outwardly guiet and serene, she was brimming with some great inner power; she never complained, never lost heart, but always silently and proudly assumed one more burden.
+Outwardly quiet and serene, she was brimming with some great inner power; she never complained, never lost heart, but always silently and proudly coped with every difficulty.
 She was a person of enormous will power and of a warm and brave heart."

-The Ulyanovs had six children, all of whom, with the exception of Olga who died early, embraced the cause of revolution.
+The Ulyanovs had six children, all of whom, with the exception of Olga who died early, became dedicated revolutionaries.
 These were, besides Lenin himself, his two brothers Alexander and Dmitri, and his sisters Anna and Maria.